instrumentisto/rust-incubator/README.md

 - [Awesome Rust] is a curated list of [Rust] code and resources.
 - [This Week in Rust] represents handpicked and subscribable [Rust] weekly updates.
 - [Baby Steps] blog of [Nicholas Matsakis](https://github.com/nikomatsakis) shares useful [Rust] patterns, ideas and design decisions.
+- [Learning Material for Idiomatic Rust] is a curated list of resources to help you write ergonomic and idiomatic [Rust] code.